 Companies that hire truck drivers are often frequently liable for the accident caused by the driver.

 There are many reasons a trucking company can also be liable for an accident.
 Just a few of those reasons are:

 - Failure to do an adequate background check on the driver.
 Companies are mandated by law that, for every applicant, they must check the DMV record and police accident reports.
 Companies must verify the training and experience of each driver and not rely on the information provided by the applicant.

 - Failure to follow-through with inspection of logs drivers are required to keep to be certain drivers are following the law concerning how many hours they must drive versus how many hours they must rest.

 - Failure to properly maintain the fleet and not keeping logs updated with notations of regular inspections and repairs.

 - Unrealistic schedules, requiring truck drivers to rush in order to get their goods to the destination so the driver can collect maximum pay.

-If you were injured, or someone you love was killed in a trucking accident, call our trucking accident attorneys at the Blumenshine Law Group for a free consultation.
+If you were injured, or someone you love was killed in a tractor trailer accident, call our trucking accident attorneys at the Blumenshine Law Group at (312)766-1000 or email at [email protected] for a free consultation.
 If you are unable to come to us, we can arrange to come to you.
 We have a track record of success in obtaining for our clients all the compensation to which they are legally entitled.